This post is also available in: 日本語 (Japanese)

 Palo Alto Networks is proud to be the leader in 5G security, having announced a partnership with DISH to provide 5G container security, secure network slicing, real-time threat correlation and dynamic security enforcement.
 These will provide key security components in the nation's first cloud-native, Open RAN-based 5G broadband network.
 We’re also pleased to have been selected as a technology partner in NIST’s National Cybersecurity Center of Excellence’s 5G Cybersecurity Project.

 Congress’ attention to 5G security is commendable.
 The USA Telecommunications Act, enacted into law through the FY21 NDAA, represents an important step forward in supporting the deployment and use of Open RAN 5G networks.
-We were particularly pleased to see this provision included in the grant criteria: “promoting the inclusion of security features that enhance the integrity and availability of Open Network Equipment.”
+We were particularly pleased to see this provision included in the grant criteria: “promoting and deploying security features enhancing the integrity and availability of equipment in multi-vendor networks.”

 The Open RAN Policy Coalition’s paper, “Open RAN Security in 5G,” outlines how enterprise-grade security can bring new capabilities and advantages to 5G that can improve security for traditional and Open RAN architectures.
 It’s now incumbent on Congress to fund this important legislation, so the work can get started in earnest.